irworkshop/fec2file/README.md

 ### 2. Unzip the files

-`$ python unzip_filings.py`
+`$ nohup python unzip_filings.py &`

 This just executes the unzip command using an old school os.system call, there's doubtless a better approach to this.
+This takes up a lotta space; over 100GB for the 21/22 cycle.

 ### 3. Extract the headers

-`$ python process_filing_headers.py`
+set the START_YEAR = DDDD in process_filing_headers.py before we run it, below.

+`$nohup python process_filing_headers.py &`

 Writes a .csv file to settings.HEADER\_DUMP\_FILE, by default headers/headers\_raw.csv.